 Goodwill associated with the acquisition of \$25.8 million, which represents the excess of the \$36.0 million purchase price over the fair value of the underlying net identifiable assets, was assigned to the consolidated entity, Lexicon.
-There was no change in the carrying amount of goodwill for the year ended December 31, 2007.
+There was no change in the carrying amount of goodwill for the year ended December 31, 2008.
 In accordance with SFAS No. 142, the goodwill balance is not subject to amortization, but is tested at least annually for impairment at the reporting unit level, which is the Company's single operating segment.
 The Company performed an impairment test of goodwill on its annual impairment assessment date.
 This test did not result in an impairment of goodwill.

-Other intangible assets represented Coelacanth's technology platform, which consists of its proprietary ClickChem[TM] reactions, novel building blocks and compound sets, automated production systems, high-throughput ADMET (Absorption, Distribution, Metabolism, Excretion and Toxicity) capabilities, and its know-how and trade secrets.
+Other intangible assets represented Coelacanth's technology platform, which consists of its proprietary ClickChemTM reactions, novel building blocks and compound sets, automated production systems, high-throughput ADMET (Absorption, Distribution, Metabolism, Excretion and Toxicity) capabilities, and its know-how and trade secrets.
 The Company amortized other intangible assets on a straight-line basis over an estimated life of five years.

-The amortization expense for the years ended December 31, 2006 and 2005 was \$0.6 million and \$1.2 million, respectively.
+The amortization expense for the year ended December 31, 2006 was \$0.6 million.
 Other intangible assets are now fully amortized.

-8. Debt Obligations
+.
+Debt Obligations

-Genentech Loan: On December 31, 2002, Lexicon borrowed \$4.0 million under an unsecured note agreement with Genentech, Inc. The proceeds of the loan were to be used to fund research efforts under the alliance agreement with Genentech discussed in Note 15.
+Genentech Loan: On December 31, 2002, Lexicon borrowed \$4.0 million under an unsecured note agreement with Genentech, Inc. The proceeds of the loan were to be used to fund research efforts under the alliance agreement with Genentech discussed in Note 16.
 On November 30, 2005, the note agreement was amended to extend the maturity date of the loan by one year to December 31, 2006.
 No other terms of the note agreement were changed.
 The note permitted the Company to repay the note, at any time, at its option, in cash, in shares of common stock valued at the then-current market price, or in a combination of cash and shares, subject to certain limitations.
 The note accrued interest at an annual rate of 8%, compounded quarterly.
 On December 31, 2006, the Company repaid in full the principal and accrued interest outstanding under the note by issuing to Genentech 1,511,670 shares of common stock.

 Mortgage Loan: In April 2004, Lexicon purchased its existing laboratory and office buildings and animal facilities in The Woodlands, Texas with proceeds from a \$34.0 million third-party mortgage financing and \$20.8 million in cash.
 The mortgage loan has a ten-year term with a 20-year amortization and bears interest at a fixed rate of 8.23%.
-The buildings and land that serve as collateral for the mortgage loan are included in property and equipment at \$63.3 million and \$3.6 million, respectively, before accumulated depreciation.
+The buildings and land that serve as collateral for the mortgage loan are included in property and equipment at \$63.5 million and \$3.6 million, respectively, before accumulated depreciation.

-The following table includes the aggregate future principal payments of the Company's long-term debt as of December 31, 2007:
+The following table includes the aggregate future principal payments of the Company's long-term debt as of December 31, 2008:

-For the Year E nding December 31
+For the Year End (In thou -

-(In th ousands)

-2008 \$ 880

-2009 963
+2009 \$ 963

 2010 1,047

 2011 1,138

 2012 1,230

+2013 1,343

-Thereafter 26,115
+Thereafter 24,771

-31,373
+30,492

-Less current portion (880)
+Less current portion (963)

-Total long-term debt \$ 30,493
+Total long-term debt \$ 29,529